Joule (crater)

 Joule is a lunar impact crater that lies on the far side of the Moon.
-It is located to the north-northeast of the walled plain Mach.
+It is located to the north-northeast of a walled plain called Mach.
 To the northwest of Joule is the crater Blazhko.

-This is a worn and eroded crater formation.
+This formation dates to the Imbrian or Nectarian period on the lunar geologic timescale.
+It is a worn and eroded crater.
 A pair of smaller craters lies along the northeastern rim, and a crater is intruding into the northwest rim.
 To the south is an outward projection that has the appearance of a crater partly overlain by Joule.
+The infrared spectrum of pure crystalline plagioclase has been identified on the south wall.
 The remainder of the rim and inner wall is somewhat irregular.
 The interior floor is more level than the terrain surrounding the crater, but is marked by some small craterlets.
 At the midpoint of the interior floor is a central peak.

 Joule T is located less than a crater diameter to the west of Joule.
 A smaller crater named Wargo with a prominent ray system lies on the western edge of Joule T. These rays primarily project to the south of the crater, with the most prominent ray crossing the crater Harvey to the south.
 Only faint traces of this ray system actually cross into Joule, and are generally restricted to the western rim, inner sides and floor.